Skip to main content

 Are you having problems with Windows 11 updates?
 First of all, check the update management options on your PC.
 For example, you may have accidentally enabled the “Pause updates” option.
 Go to “Settings > Windows Update” and check.

 If you still can't resolve the issue, try the system's built-in troubleshooters.
-Navigate to “Settings > System > Troubleshoot” and follow the instructions.
-If all else fails, you may consider resetting Windows 11, but be careful, as this may result in data loss.
+Navigate to "Settings > System > Troubleshoot" and follow the prompts.
+If all else fails, you might consider resetting Windows 11, but be careful, as this may result in data loss.

 Windows 10 updates

-Now that we've discussed Windows 11 updates in detail, it's only fair to take a moment to look at its “predecessor,” Windows 10.
-While it's not the latest version of Microsoft's operating system, it remains widely used and deserves a mention.
+Now that we've discussed Windows 11 updates in detail, it's only right to take a moment to look at its predecessor, Windows 10.
+While it's not the latest version of Microsoft's operating system, it's still widely used and deserves a mention.

-Management of updates on Windows 10 is very similar to that on Windows 11.
-The update service is accessed via the section Update and security located in System Settings.
-The options available for managing updates are, essentially, the same as those discussed for Windows 11, including items to pause updates and configure active hours.
+Managing updates on Windows 10 is very similar to that on Windows 11.
+You can access the update service through the section Update and security located in System Settings.
+The options available for managing updates are essentially the same as those discussed for Windows 11, including options for pausing updates and configuring active hours.

 To fix issues with stuck updates on Windows 10, you may want to use the Windows Update troubleshooter, accessible via Control Panel > Troubleshoot > Fix Windows Update problems.

-Finally, you may be interested in avoiding automatic operating system reboots.
+Finally, you may be interested in preventing automatic operating system restarts.
 In this case, you can use the Local Group Policy Editor, as described for Windows 11.
-The procedure is almost identical and should only be considered if you are using a Pro version of Windows, as the Home version may not offer this functionality.
+The procedure is virtually identical and should only be considered if you're using a Pro version of Windows, as the Home version may not offer this feature.

 Local Group Policy Editor Windows 10